darkconsole/avorion-event-balance/README.md

 ## SkipChanceVolume (Re: Part II)

+Float, Default 10.
 Even if your sector is too strong or weak to bother attacking, there is still a chance the pirate is drunk enough to not care.
 By default there is a 10% chance of being attacked if the volume was out of the range.

 ## SkipChance (Re: Part III)

-Int, Default 4.
-This is just a flat out chance that the event will get canceled for no reason other than luck of the draw to simulate space not being so populated.
-Its really just the upper limit of the randomInt function so a value of 1 would be 100%, 2 would be 50%, 3 would be 33%, 4 would be 25%...
+Float, Default 20.
+If all the conditions passed there is a chance that the event just will not happen, because space is huge.
+A value of 20 means there is a 20% chance that the event will be allowed.
+I know its named silly, it has changed meaning since inception.

 # Patch Install (Not or Lightly Modded Servers)